Probability, valuations, hyperspace: Three monads on Top and the support as a morphism: The monad of continuous valuations

+Since Scott continuity implies monotonicity, $\nu(U) \le \nu(V)$ for $U \subseteq V$, we do not list it as a separate condition.
+It would have to be included in the definition of not necessarily continuous valuations.

-We will equip $VX$ with a topology in \Cref{val_topology} and consider functoriality in $X$ in \Cref{val_functoriality}.
-We also recall the connection between continuous valuations and Borel measures in \Cref{valmeas}.
+Below we consider the \emph{space} of continuous valuations $VX$ and the extended probabilistic powerdomain monad $V : \cat{Top} \to \cat{Top}$.
+In \Cref{valmeas} we also recall the connection between continuous valuations and Borel measures.

-\begin{remark} It is clear from the definition that $VX$ only depends on the frame of open subsets of $X$, or equivalently on the sobrification of $X$.
-In particular, $VX$ only depends on the Kolmogorov quotient of $X$. \end{remark}
+\begin{remark} It is clear from the definition that the set of continuous valuations only depends on the frame of open subsets of $X$, that is on the sobrification of $X$.
+In particular, it only depends on the universal $T_0$ quotient of $X$, its Kolmogorov quotient. \end{remark}